Audio Compression Explained: What is an audio compressor?

-You also control how quickly the compressor kicks in to action to turn down a loud part and how quickly the compressor stops compressing the signal too.
+You also control how quickly the compressor turns the signal down and how quickly the compressor stops compressing the signal too.
 Also, you can turn the overall level of the signal up after it has been compressed.
 Having control of these settings let’s you take full control over the way that compression is applied to a signal.

 Audio Compression Explained: Conclusion:

 So, that’s audio compression explained.
 As you can see, the function of a compressor is not all that complicated.
 You can apply compression to any audio signal and have it turn down specific parts of a signal in exactly the way you want.
 This gives you the ability to alter the dynamic range of a signal to achieve multiple different results.